ichilton/bytemark-bigv-api-doc/content/notes/intro.md

 # Introduction

-The API is a RESTful and therefore the type of HTTP request determines the action:
+The API is RESTful and therefore the type of HTTP request determines the action:

  - GET - Read Data
  - POST - Create a new entry